 Gunfire erupted as he dove behind a rock for safety.
 His watched his comrades do the same.
 They each took every opportunity to return fire to the Taliban that was threatening each of their lives.
 He noticed that his dear friend had a gun pointed right at him.
 Instinct kicked in as Michael ran and pushed him out of the way, as he took the bullet that saved his friend's life.
 The impact caused him to tumble to the ground in pain.

 The bullet had hit him right above his vest.
 As the other soldiers covered them Steven began to drag Michael to cover behind their Humvee.
 They quickly ripped his vest off as they tried to do everything they could to save his life.
 Michael struggled to breathe as he pulled the book that he had grabbed on an impulse out of his belt.
-He handed it to Steven and repeated the words that his daughter said to him when she had given it just months before.
+He handed it to Steven and repeated the words that his daughter said to him when she had given it to him just months before.

 Memories of his family rushed through his mind as his breathes began to shorten.
 At that moment his eyes filled with tears as he realized that he was never going to see his beautiful wife again.
 She was his best friend and he was about to lose her.
 He thought of his daughter and knew that he was never going to be able to be there for her.
 She was going to grow up without a father.
 He spoke their names as he took his last breath.